Australian Kangaroo road sign (Photo: Google Images)

 New Zealanders applying for the new pathway to citizenship will not be affected by the changes to citizenship eligibility announced on 20 April 2017.
 Those who apply under this pathway should still be eligible for citizenship after one year.

 The position of New Zealanders who seek citizenship through other visa pathways, including those who have already been granted permanent visas is, however, still not entirely clear.

 Before applying for a Resident Return Visa (RRV), or the NZ 189 visa, you must to consider your family situation, cost and processing times for each visa and citizenship.
 Citizenship applications take 16 to 23 months to be processed, including attending your ceremony.

 Do you need to sponsor family members?
 Are your children about to start university?

 If you entered Australia as a New Zealand citizen prior to 1 September 1994 you are eligible to apply for a Resident Return Visa (RRV) provided you are now residing in Australia.

-It can take up to 12 weeks to be processed if you haven’t been lawfully present in Australia, on a permanent visa for two of the last five years.
+It can take up to five months to be processed if you haven’t been lawfully present in Australia, on a permanent visa for two of the last five years.
 Note: time spent overseas does not count towards the two years.
 The Special Category Visa is a temporary visa.

 Fees for RRV and sponsorship: